 Lois and Clark meet H.G.
 Wells, who has traveled on his time machine with a companion from the future.
 This companion named Tempus roams the city robbing people of gold, which is needed to fuel the ...

-Lois and Clark is based on Superman being a Generation X man.
-In his twenties somewhere Clark must experience life as a pre-thirties pupil.
-Lois, as always, is by his side at the Daily Planet, adding that oh-so-ever romantic side to his life.
+This show was based on Superman (Dean Cain) being a Generation X man.
+In his twenties, somewhere Clark Kent (Dean Cain) must experience life as a pre-thirties pupil.
+Lois Lane (Teri Hatcher), as always, is by his side at the Daily Planet, adding that oh-so-ever romantic side to his life.
 The relationship between Lois and Clark, is as always, a platonic but on the edge of mad love, type of experience.Written by

 Sean Ackley <firstname.lastname@example.org>